branco-medeiros/Rex-java/README.md

 # Rex-java

-Rex:

-Grammars resolve symbols; a non-terminal grammar needs other grammars to resolve the current input; a terminal grammar is 'self-sufficient';
+Rex works with individual Matchers as well as Grammars.
+A Grammar is a collection of named matchers.
+A non-terminal grammar needs other grammars to resolve the current input; a terminal grammar is self-sufficient.

 ## Types